kiwi0fruit/pyppdf/README.rst

      f

    Options:
-     -a, --args TEXT               Python code str that would be evaluated to the dictionary that is a pyppeteer functions
+     -a, --args TEXT       Python code str that would be evaluated to the dictionary that is a pyppeteer functions options.
-                                   options.
 Has predefined defaults.
      -u, --upd TEXT        Same as --args dict but --upd dict is recursively merged into --args.
      -o, --out TEXT        Output file path.
 If not set then writes base64 encoded pdf to stdout.
-     -s, --self-contained BOOLEAN  Set when then there is no remote content.
+     -s, --self-contained  Set when then there is no remote content.
 Performance will be opitmized for no remote content.
 Has priority over --temp.
-     -t, --temp BOOLEAN            Whether to use temp file in case of stdin input (works only if --out is set).
+     -t, --temp            Whether to use temp file in case of stdin input (works only if --out is set).
      --help                Show this message and exit.

 See `Pyppeteer
 methods <https://miyakogi.github.io/pyppeteer/reference.html#pyppeteer.page.Page.pdf>`__.